 Most students spend about 50 hours over 4-6 weeks to complete the 8 assignments.

-The PDPW online course is compentency-based.
+The PDPW online course is competency-based.
 This means that writing assignments may need to be rewritten several times to meet this standard.
-Also, budget assignments may need to be resubmited until correct.
+Also, budget assignments may need to be resubmitted until correct.
 So, if a student needs to resubmit writing assignments and budget assignments multiple times, then the student will spend more than 6 weeks to complete the assignments.
 We strongly recommend students begin working on assignments shortly after purchasing the course.